Exception.h File Reference

 Detailed Description

-The Library raise exceptions, which can be handled by recovery code, if recovery is possible.
+The Library raises exceptions, which can be handled by recovery code, if recovery is possible.
 When an exception is raised, it is handled by the handler that was most recently instantiated.
 If no handlers are defined an exception will cause the library to call its abort handler to abort with an error message.

 Handlers are instantiated by the TRY-CATCH and TRY-FINALLY statements, which are implemented as macros in this interface.
 These statements handle nested exceptions and manage exception-state data.
 The syntax of the TRY-CATCH statement is,